ergonlogic/hosting_skynet/README.md

     user = <aegir_site_db_user>
     passwd = <aegir_site_db_password>

-Eventually, the creation of this config file will be automated.
-However, for the time-being, it has to be written manually.
-These credentials can be found at the top of the Aegir front-end's drushrc.php, or in the site's vhost.
+The creation of this config file is automated in a post-verify hook.

 Usage